 Deep Roots Gardening Program is part of the cosmic education program and outdoor learning curriculum at Hilltop Montessori School in Birmingham, Alabama.
-The school is located in a LEED certified green school that boasts approximately 4 acres of outdoor learning environments including organic gardening, a working beehive and native plant trails.
+The school is located in a LEED certified green school that boasts approximately 6 acres of outdoor learning environments including organic gardening, a working beehive and native plant trails.
 The school's outdoor environment are certified with the National Wildlife Federation and the school is accredited by AdvancED, SACS and SAIS.
+The school is also an associate member of AMS (The American Montessori Society) and its early childhood program is currently a candidate for AMS accreditation.

 Hilltop currently rotates the cooking from the gardens throughout the school so that even the tiniest students (18 months and up!) participate in the growing, harvesting, cooking and eating model of good, fresh nutrition.
 Hilltop Montessori is currently fundraising for a full kitchen that will accomodate the young students.
 The school is currently utilizing an existing catering kitchen on site with smaller sized chef cutting stations.